Runjing-Liu120/RunjingLiu.github.io/index.md

 Previously, I graduated from Duke University in 2016 with a Bachelor of Science in mathematics.

-Currently, I am a member of the research staff at [Voleon](https://voleon.com/), a quantatitative hedge fund based in Berkeley.
+Currently, I am a member of the research staff at [Voleon](https://voleon.com/), a quantitative hedge fund based in Berkeley.
-Those interested in quantatitative finance roles can visit [Voleon's career page](https://voleon.com/jobs/), or reach out to me directly via email.
+Those interested in quantitative finance roles can visit [Voleon's career page](https://voleon.com/jobs/), or reach out to me directly via email.